 The Metro

-The Paris Metro is your primary tool for getting around.
-With 16 lines and over 300 stations, there’s almost always a stop within a 5-minute walk of wherever you need to go.
-Trains run from approximately 5:30 AM to 1:00 AM (1:15 AM on Friday and Saturday nights).
-A single ticket costs €2.50 (digital).
-Important 2026 update: paper magnetic tickets are being permanently phased out — by June 2026, they’ll stop working on the entire network.
-Instead, use the rechargeable Navigo Easy card (available at station kiosks) or the Bonjour RATP app on your phone for tap-to-ride convenience.
+The Metro is your main tool.
+With 16 lines and more than 300 stations, you’re rarely more than a five-minute walk from a stop.
+Trains run from roughly 5:30 AM to 1:00 AM, stretching to 1:15 AM on Friday and Saturday nights.
+A single ticket is €2.50 (digital).
+One 2026 change to flag: the old paper magnetic tickets are being retired for good, and by June 2026 they’ll stop working across the whole network.
+Pick up the rechargeable Navigo Easy card at a station kiosk instead, or use the Bonjour RATP app to tap and ride straight from your phone.

 Ticket Options and Passes

-For stays of 5+ days, the Navigo Weekly Pass (approximately €32) offers unlimited travel on Metro, RER, buses, and trams within central Paris (zones 1-5, including airport transfers).
-It runs Monday to Sunday, so arriving early in the week maximizes value.
-For shorter stays, load a carnet of 10 T+ tickets on a Navigo Easy card for a discounted per-ride rate.
-The Paris Visite Pass (1-5 days) is aimed at tourists and includes some attraction discounts, but the Navigo Weekly Pass almost always offers better value.
-Children under 4 travel free on all public transport.
+Staying five days or more?
+The Navigo Weekly Pass (about €32) gets you unlimited Metro, RER, bus, and tram across central Paris (zones 1-5, airport transfers included).
+It runs Monday to Sunday, so arriving early in the week squeezes the most out of it.
+For shorter trips, load a carnet of 10 T+ tickets onto a Navigo Easy card for a cheaper per-ride rate.
+The Paris Visite Pass (1-5 days) is pitched at tourists and throws in a few attraction discounts, but the Navigo Weekly almost always wins on value.
+Kids under 4 ride free on everything.

 Airport Transfers

-From Charles de Gaulle (CDG), the RER B train takes approximately 35-50 minutes to reach central Paris stations like Gare du Nord, Chatelet-Les Halles, and Saint-Michel.
-The ticket costs €11.80 (or is included with the Navigo Weekly Pass).
-Important: the RoissyBus direct service was permanently discontinued in March 2026, so the RER B or taxi are now your main options.
-Taxis from CDG to central Paris cost a fixed €56 for Right Bank destinations and €65 for Left Bank destinations.
-From Orly (ORY), the newly extended Metro Line 14 is now the fastest way to reach central Paris, taking approximately 25 minutes.
-Alternatively, the OrlyBus connects to Denfert-Rochereau.
-Taxis from Orly cost a fixed €36 (Right Bank) or €44 (Left Bank).
+From Charles de Gaulle (CDG), the RER B reaches central stations like Gare du Nord, Chatelet-Les Halles, and Saint-Michel in about 35 to 50 minutes for €11.80 (free with the Navigo Weekly Pass).
+Note that the direct RoissyBus was discontinued for good in March 2026, so the RER B or a taxi are your real options now.
+Taxis from CDG run a fixed €56 to Right Bank addresses and €65 to the Left Bank.
+From Orly (ORY), the newly extended Metro Line 14 is now the quickest way in, about 25 minutes; the OrlyBus is the alternative, connecting to Denfert-Rochereau.
+Orly taxis are a fixed €36 (Right Bank) or €44 (Left Bank).

 Walking and Cycling

-Paris is an exceptionally walkable city, and some of the best experiences come from simply strolling without a fixed destination.
-Most major attractions on each bank of the Seine are within 30-45 minutes of each other on foot.
-For longer distances, the Velib’ bike-sharing system offers electric and mechanical bikes available at stations throughout the city.
-A day pass costs €5, with the first 30 minutes of each ride free for mechanical bikes.
-Paris has invested heavily in protected cycling infrastructure, making biking safer and more pleasant than ever.
+Honestly, some of the best hours in Paris come from walking with no destination at all.
+Most major sights on a given bank of the Seine are 30 to 45 minutes apart on foot.
+For anything longer, the Velib’ bike-sharing system has electric and mechanical bikes at stations all over town; a day pass is €5, with the first 30 minutes of each mechanical ride free.
+The city has poured money into protected bike lanes lately, and it shows, so cycling here is safer and more pleasant than it used to be.

 Must-See Paris Attractions: The Essential List